 - Opening Day: Gardeners must begin working in their assigned plots by the second Saturday in May.
-To maximize use of limited space, plots that are not being worked by the second Saturday in May could be re-assigned.
+To maximize use of limited space, plots that are not being worked by the second Saturday in May could be re-assigned with no refund available.

 - End of Season Clean Up: P-patch plots close the second Friday in November.
 At the end of the season, gardeners are required to remove all non-plant materials from their plots, including weed-block fabric, plastic pots, wire tomato cages, stakes, tools, etc. Gardeners who fail to adequately clean out their plots may not be assigned a plot in the following year.